15Dkatz/react-tdd/README.md

 # React - Mastering Test and Behavior Driven Development
-"React - Mastering Test and Behavior Driven Development": Official guide repo used to accompany video lessons.
+__React - Mastering Test and Behavior Driven Development__: Official guide repo used to accompany video lessons.

-This provides the completed projects for:
+This provides the completed feature and test code for:
 - giftgiver
 - lootcheck